 *Adult supervision required

 Tap an egg sharply on the rim of a mug to make a crack.
-Then, using your fingers, carefully break it in half over the cup to get rid of the yolk.
+Then, using your fingers, carefully break it in half over the cup to get rid of the yolk and white.

-Wash the two pieces of shell carefully and leave to dry.
+Wash the 2 pieces of shell carefully and leave to dry.
 Then, hold one half and paint white glue along its cracked edge.

 Carefully fit the other half on top and brush glue along the crack to seal.
 Place it in an egg carton to dry.